Fall 2020 Students

 The Study Abroad Office and Academic Advising will work with you individually to help you stay on track for on-time graduation.

 If you have already signed up for Fall 2020 on-campus housing, no further action is currently required; Carolina Housing will process your cancelation request without penalty if you go abroad.
-If you do not currently have Fall 2020 on-campus housing, please wait to learn about the status of your trip before signing up for on-campus housing.
-If your trip is canceled, you will need to apply for housing at myhousing.unc.edu.
+If your trip is canceled, you will need to apply for housing at myhousing.unc.edu It is possible that on-campus housing may not be available for the fall semester.
+Please research alternative housing options should you need to return to campus before the end of your study abroad program.

 Yes.
 Your host organization/institution and GeoBlue can direct you to local medical care.
 GeoBlue provides 24/7 health insurance assistance.